Apprenticeships & Workforce Development

 The Apprenticeship team will facilitate and ensure the successful delivery of our apprenticeship programmes and short courses.

-Professor Scott S. P. Wildman BSC, PhD, FHEA
+Professor Scott S. P. Wildman BSc (Hons), PhD, FHEA

 Director of Apprenticeships & Workforce Development

 Professor Scott Wildman, a Professor of Higher Education and Human Physiology, is the Director of Apprenticeships & Workforce Development at New College of Humanities.
 He was previously Director of Apprenticeships at the University of Kent and has held academic appointments at the Royal Veterinary College, UCL, Johns Hopkins University, and Imperial College London.

 Scott provides strategic leadership, and day-to-day management, for NCH’s provision of workforce enhancement solutions, including higher and degree apprenticeships.
 He is a Fellow of the Higher Education Academy and is nationally recognised for Widening Access & Outreach (2020; Guardian University Award) and Employer Engagement (2018; Times Higher Education Leadership and Management Award), and was a Finalist at the National Apprenticeship Awards (2018).

 Head of Business Development (Apprenticeships & Workforce Development)

 Emma is responsible for the promotion of workforce planning, lifelong learning and higher and degree apprenticeships to employers across all sectors, championing, inspiring and communicating opportunities for business collaboration.

 Emma has years of extensive experience of working with apprenticeships across many sectors.
 With a passion for both vocational and academic learning, Emma has supported an abundance of employers with the introduction, facilitation and recruitment of apprentices.
 She brings to NCH, a solid understanding and knowledge of apprenticeships including; funding rules, knowledge of multiple frameworks and standards, and the introduction of the Apprenticeship Levy.